qsymmachus/notes/react-redux/redux.md

 Resources:

-  * See `react.txt` and `react-router.txt` for a fuller picture of your hypothetical application
+  * See `react.md` and `react-router.md` for a fuller picture of your hypothetical application
   * http://redux.js.org/

 INSTALLATION